VE3OY/srf-ip-conn-srv/README.md

 NOTES:
 ------
 Pay close attention to upper/lowercase of the above commands!

 It's CRITICAL!

 Once the installation script runs, just follow any prompts.

 Lots of information is shown, while the installation happens.

-If you are running this installation on an existing Raspbian, then errors may happen.
+If you are running this installation on an existing Raspbian OS, then errors may happen.

 No warranty or guarantee is made or implied.

 Your mileage may vary!

 Good luck, and enjoy!

 Matt